CSS-Electronics/canedge_manager/README.md

 Tested with [Python 3.11](https://www.python.org/downloads/).

-Requirements: `pip install -r requirement`
+Requirements: `pip install -r requirements.txt`

 ## Module usage
 The CANedge module can be imported and used directly to update device firmware and configuration: